 Would we buy SuperBost WiFi?

-SuperBoost Wi-Fi has been hijack marketing by advertising via a programmatic platform (takes excess advertising inventory) on our, and we presume other tech webpages.
+SuperBoost Wi-Fi has been hijack marketing via programmatic advertising on our, and we presume, other tech webpages.
+We actually ‘disallow’ their ads but they keep popping up under different companies.
 If you see it, please click on the little X and report it to Google as inappropriate.